CURRICULUM VITAE

 John Wiley & Sons, Inc., New York, NY February 1997-January 2000

 Associate Director of Content Systems Integration for the Scientific, Technical, and Medical division.
 Coordinated reference linking to and from online content, including journals and encyclopedias.
 Technical manager for Wiley participation in the DOI (Digital Object Identifier) initiative, a collaborative effort among publishers to assign identifiers to online content.
 Lead developer for journal article metadata database and registration system which eventually became the basis for the CrossRef journal linking service (www.crossref.org).
 Worked first two years as Manager of Internet Product Development for new publishing technologies group.
 Coordinated Internet activities globally within the company, including corporate Web site (www.wiley.com), online catalog, electronic commerce.
-Lead architect for global book catalog database using Oracle and mod_perl.
+Lead architect for "Coltrane" global book catalog database using Oracle and mod_perl.

 EarthWeb, Inc., New York, NY September 1996-January 1997